ColinGilbert/gentoomuch/README.md

 - The Gentoomuch pipeline takes more time than if you were to simply run emerge -q on your local system.
 In exchange, you get robustness, repeatability, and automation.
 - Portage hates not being in control of the kernel sources (especially when compiling/signing kernel modules), so we limit the user to a single version of gentoo-sources, which can be modified in gentoomuch-builder's local portage config files.
 - Your workflow will change a bit.
 Mostly it'll mean defining your sets of packages/flags and then defining your machines from these sets, instead of directly within /etc/portage on each machine.
 - You have to add flags manually to your configs (ie: copy and paste from emerge -q output.)
-Using ``--autounmask-write`` and running ``dispatch-conf`` does't work in a pipeline that uses immutable containers.
+Using ``--autounmask-write`` and running ``dispatch-conf`` doesn't work in a pipeline that uses immutable containers.
 - When making builder images, Gentoomuch keeps the tarball inside the image instead of deleting it as upstream does with their Docker images.
 This does entail an additional cost of space.
 However, you then benefit by completely avoiding the chicken-and-egg problem!
 - Bootstrapping dockerized images, epsecially for the first time, can take a while.
 This is because we do ``emerge -q --emptytree`` with ``ROOT=/mnt/gentoo`` (which points to a temporary environment.)
 This makes Portage re-emerge -q each package twice, once for ``/`` and once for ``/mnt/gentoo``.
 This is a possible bug in emerge -q and I'll be talking to upstream about that.
 - For some silly reason, ``gentoo-sources`` gets re-emerged on every pipeline invocation.
 I consider this a bug to be fixed and welcome any input from the community as to why this keeps happening.